matloff/fasteR/README.md

 Note that here we can names to the list elements, 'a' and 'b'.
 In forming **mtl** using **split** above, the names were assigned according to the values of the vector beiing split.
-(In that earlier case, we also needed backquotes `   `, since the names were numebers.)
+(In that earlier case, we also needed backquotes `   `, since the names were numbers.)

-If we don't like
-those default names, we can change them:
+If we don't like those default names, we can change them:

 ``` r
 > names(mtl) <- c('four','six','eight')